 When we speak about intent, we are basically dwelling on the intention that a person may have while acting a particular way.
-This may constitute your verbal and non verbal approach towards anyone or even a particular problem.
+This may constitute your verbal and nonverbal approach towards anyone or even a particular problem.

-Intent is something that comes from within oneself.
+The intent is something that comes from within oneself.
 But the impact it may create is completely out of the individual’s control.
 As a result, that action may be perceived in a particular way as per its impact, regardless of the way it was supposed to.

-Sexual Connotations: This is something that is very common in a workplace.
+Sexual Connotations: This is something that is very common in the workplace.
 Almost every second sentence that is spoken in a friendly work environment is normally sexual in nature.
 These connotations are a culmination of both Intent and Impact.
 Let’s say a sexual remark is made by an individual with an intent to make it hysterical, but the impact it may have on the recipient may not be welcome.
 Hence, resulting in a situation of sexual harassment.

 Having been in a coworking space for most of our corporate existence, we learn new things every single day.
 Be it dealing with our clients or even in our basic employee code of conduct, sexual harassment is something that never has and never will be encouraged.
-With various workshops undertaken to educate every employee, we’ve learnt to impact people’s lives, without using any sexual connotation, with the sole intent of making a difference in the world today.
+With various workshops undertaken to educate every employee, we’ve learned to impact people’s lives, without using any sexual connotation, with the sole intent of making a difference in the world today.

 Thanks to our POSH coach Smita C Kapoor, who really made our session as interesting and as detailed as possible, we can gladly proclaim, we’re all POSH-ed up.